PaulSquires/WinFBE/Help/WinFBE/Visual Designer/Controls/Form.md

 | ShowChild | Creates and shows the form as a child (WS_CHILD) of the specified parent form similar to a Panel control. |

 ### Events
+The code for the selected Events will be automatically inserted into the code editor.
+For this to happen, select the Event and then toggle to the code editor for the Form.
+The Event's function stub will automatically added to the end of the code window (if it does not already exist).

 | Name                            | Description                    |
 | ------------------------------- | ------------------------------ |
 | Activated | Occurs when the form is activated in code or by the user.|